SE::Google::Trends::Suggest - Google Trends search suggestions parser

 Output results examples

-A-Parser supports flexible results formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit, which allows it to output results in any form, as well as in structured formats like CSV or JSON

 Exporting the list of suggestions